ivg-design/cep/docs/guide/getting-started.md

 ## Development Steps

 ### 1. Decide the folder structure
 You will need to decide where to save your extension code first.
-Your extension can be saved either at the root level or at the user level, depending on who’s allowed to use the extension (refer to [CEP 8 HTML Extension Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-folders) for the actual paths).
+Your extension can be saved either at the root level or at the user level, depending on who's allowed to use the extension (refer to [CEP 8 HTML Extension Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-folders) for the actual paths).

 Except for the required `CSXS` folder, which must contain `manifest.xml`, the folder structure is flexible.
 One recommended way to structure the folders would be: